spencereldred/hamming-with-rspec/README.md

 # Hamming with Rspec

 ## Intro
 This is the same hamming exercise that we did last week.
-The difference is that this time the tests are written using a testing library called RSpec.
+We are going to do it again using objects and RSpec.

+## Exercise

+1. Clone the repository and navigate into the hamming-with-rspec directory
+1. Run the tests
+1. When the first test passes, un-skip the second test and so on

-## Instructions
+## Hamming

 Write a program that can calculate the Hamming difference between two DNA strands.